Is Copper CRM Worth It?

 2. Email Templates

-Copper lets you create email templates to speed up your outreach.
+Copper lets you create email templates for common replies.
+Cold outreach.
+Follow-ups.
+Thank you notes.

 3. Create Workflows